chadac/golang/src/internal/trace/tracev2/EXPERIMENTS.md

    the `orderingDispatch` table.
-   If your events are always emitted in a regular user golangroutine context, then the handler should be trivial and just validate the scheduling context to match userGoReqs.
+   If your events are always emitted in a regular user golangroutine context, then the handler should be trivial and just validate the scheduling context to match userGolangReqs.
    If it's more complicated, see `(*ordering).advanceAllocFree` for a slightly more complicated example that handles events from a larger variety of execution environments.
-   If you need to encode a partial ordering, look toward the scheduler events (names beginning with `Go`) or just ask someone for help.
+   If you need to encode a partial ordering, look toward the scheduler events (names beginning with `Golang`) or just ask someone for help.
 4. Add your new events to the `tracev2Type2Kind` table in `src/internal/trace/event.golang`.